 If you are looking to consult with a counselor, please call (727) 873-4422 (option 2) to make an appointment for a brief consultation or request to speak with any available counselor if this is an urgent matter.

-The Wellness Center is pleased to offer Relax-a-Bull, a drop-in workshop teaching stress management skills, now in an online format.
-The Fall 2020 Relax-a-Bull schedule is as follows:
+Relax-a-Bull is a drop-in workshop teaching stress management skills, now in an online format.
+The Summer 2021 Relax-a-Bull schedule is as follows:

-Relax-a-Bull follows a rotating four-session curriculum and students can start the workshop at any time and/or repeat sessions if they desire.
+A rotating four-session curriculum is followed, and students can start the workshop at any time and/or repeat sessions if they desire.
 In each workshop session, students are provided education on stress management skills, guided through experiential activities, and assisted in developing a personalized plan for how to implement these stress management skills in their lives.
-Specific information and strategies on coping with stress during the coronavirus pandemic will be shared as well.

 Students do not have to be enrolled in counseling services to attend.
-Students can engage in Relax-a-Bull in addition to participating in Wellness Center mental health services.
+Students can engage in these workshops in addition to participating in Wellness Center mental health services.

 Please be aware that while substantial efforts are made to protect privacy, confidentiality and HIPAA compliance cannot be guaranteed on the Microsoft Teams platform.
 To abide by state licensing regulations, it is recommended that only USF students currently located within the state of Florida attend.
 For security purposes the Teams meeting will be locked after 10 minutes into the workshop.